A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 Leader of a Recognized Party

-The leader of a party represented by two or more members in the House of Assembly, other than the Premier or the Leader of the Opposition.
+The leader of a party represented by two or more members in the House of Assembly.

 Leader of the Opposition